-The consolidated financial statements of the Company and its subsidiaries ("the Group") are published separately and issued simultaneously with the annual separate financial statements.
+The consolidated annual report of the Company and its subsidiaries ("the Group") is published separately and issued simultaneously with the separate annual report.

-The Management report and the Corporate Governance Statement as well as the attached separate financial statements in electronic form in accordance with the ESEF Regulation together constitute the Company's Annual Report and were approved and signed by the Management Board on 28 March 2024 for submission to the Supervisory Board and signed below by:
+The Management report and the Corporate Governance Report, as well as the annual separate financial statements in single electronic reporting format were approved and signed by the Management Board on 1 April 2025 for submission to the Supervisory Board.